instructlab/instructlab/docs/maintainers/ci.md

 ## Functional tests

 Functional tests validate components or features of InstructLab in tandem, but not necessarily as part of a complex workflow.
-InstructLab CI runs these tests on CPU-only Ubuntu runners using Python 3.11.
+InstructLab CI runs these tests on CPU-only Ubuntu runners.

 New code may or may not need a functional test.
 However, contributors should strive to create functional tests where possible.